-We ended fiscal 2013 with a backlog of \$216.5 million compared to \$215.9 million for the same period last fiscal year.
-Our net sales increased 1.4% year over year due to growth in the aerospace and defense markets offset by a decline in the diversified industrial markets.
+We ended fiscal 2014 with a backlog of \$218.4 million compared to \$216.5 million for the same period last fiscal year.
+Our net sales increased 3.9% year over year due to growth in the aerospace and defense markets and two acquisitions offset by a decline in the diversified industrial markets.
 We expect to see strength in the diversified industrial markets resulting from recovery growth in the energy, construction, rail, machine tools and industrial distribution sectors as well as from the overall economic improvement of the general industrial markets.
-Our internal goal is to grow our diversified industrial business at a pace of 2.0 to 2.5 times Gross Domestic Product ("GDP").
+Our internal goal is to grow our diversified industrial business at a pace of 2.0 to 2.5 times Gross Domestic Product ("GDP") on a compounded basis.

 In the fourth quarter of fiscal 2013, we reached a decision to consolidate and restructure our large bearing manufacturing facilities and capacity.
 This decision was based on our intent to better align manufacturing abilities and product development.
 The consolidation of the Texas facility into the South Carolina operation will strengthen and bring critical engineering and manufacturing mass to the large bearing product line.
 The consolidation and restructuring includes (1) consolidation of the machinery and equipment from Texas into South Carolina resulting in a certain portion being impaired and the remaining portion used to service the large bearing product offering; (2) sale or lease of the Texas building; and (3) a reduction in workforce in Texas due to the realignment.
-The majority of the expense associated with the consolidation and restructuring was incurred in fiscal 2013 with continued effort to sell the equipment and sell or lease the building to be completed in fiscal 2014.
+The majority of the expense associated with the consolidation and restructuring was incurred in fiscal 2013 and with continued effort to sell the equipment and sell or lease the building incurred in fiscal 2014 and to be completed in fiscal 2015.
 As a result, we recorded a pre-tax charge of \$6.7 million under operating expenses in the Other, net category of the income statement for fiscal 2013 associated with this consolidation and restructuring.
-This charge included \$0.4 million in employee related costs, \$0.1 million in moving and relocation costs, and \$6.2 million impairment to fair value of certain equipment used in the manufacturing of large bearings.
+This charge included \$0.4 million in employee related costs, \$0.1 million in moving and relocation costs, and \$6.2 million impairment to fair value of certain equipment used in the manufacturing of large bearings all attributable to the Ball Bearings segment.
 We determined that the market approach was the most appropriate method to estimate the fair value for the equipment and building using comparable sales data and actual quotes from potential buyers in the market place.
-These assets continue to be classified in fixed assets on the March 30, 2013 balance sheet.
-We will evaluate the fair value of the assets held for sale each quarter and may incur gains or losses due to changes in the fair value of the assets until they are sold, if they are sold during the period, and changes in market conditions that could require additional impairment tests and potentially additional future impairment charges.
-This analysis of fair value of assets resulted in a \$6.2 million impairment loss in fiscal 2013 and is attributable to the Ball Bearings segment in which all of these assets reside.
-We estimate the potential for additional period costs of \$1.2 million over fiscal 2014 and 2015 associated with the consolidation and relocation of the equipment and the ongoing costs associated with the building until it is sold or leased.
-The aggregate of the \$6.7 million in 2013 and the potential \$1.2 million over 2014 and 2015 is an expected amount of \$7.9 million anticipated to be incurred due to the consolidation and restructuring.
+These assets continue to be classified in fixed assets on the March 29, 2014 balance sheet.
+We incurred period costs of \$1.8 million in fiscal 2014, bringing the total incurred due to the restructuring and consolidation to \$8.5 million.
+We will continue to incur operational costs such as depreciation, utilities and maintenance un

-During fiscal 2013, we experienced the favorable impact of increased activity from the worldwide commercial aircraft industry.
-Monthly build rates were up approximately 26% for Boeing and approximately 8% for Airbus in calendar year 2012, and they are both forecasting these levels to continue and grow as new ship models are introduced.
+During fiscal 2014, we experienced the favorable impact of increased activity from the worldwide commercial aircraft industry.
+Monthly build rates were up approximately 8% for Boeing and approximately 7% for Airbus in calendar year 2013, and they are both forecasting these levels to continue and grow as new ship models are introduced.
 This activity is expected to have a favorable impact on our business over the next twelve months.
 As a result of these trends, we have continued to increase our workforce and to expand and tool our plants to absorb additional volume and to design new products for new platforms.